xrybrsx/stock-profit-app/README.md

 The application includes:
 - Backend API built with NestJS and TypeScript
 - Frontend built with Vue.js and Highcharts
-- Script to genearte mock data
+- Script to generate mock data
 - Deployment on Azure App Service and CI/CD with GitHub Actions

 ## Features